The Minimax Lower Bound of Kernel Stein Discrepancy Estimation: KSD ESTIMATORS

 attained by $\hat {\bm \alpha}$, resulting in the squared KSD estimator

 The estimator can be computed as

 with the Gram matrices

 The runtime complexity of this estimator is $\O\!\left(mn + m^3\right)$.
-Under a sub-Gaussian assumption on the Stein feature map and appropriate spectral decay of its centered covariance operator, the estimator achieves a convergence rate
+Under a sub-Gaussian assumption on the Stein feature map and given an appropriate spectral decay of its centered covariance operator and associated lower bound on $m$, the estimator achieves a convergence rate

 with $\Lambda^m$ encoding the Nyström sampling.